 “Well, Buster, it’s been quite a week, ain’t it?”
 Melvin spat around the rotten anchovy lodged under his tongue.
 He had traversed the land for a solid eight minutes in search of vittles.
 When all the trashcans and dumpsters turned up fruitless, he resorted to his hobo handbook and quickly read Chapter Eleventeen: Rannygazoo and How It Can Help YOU.

 Melvin jotted down some notes and limped to a nearby trailer park, where he tried his hand at tick-tacking in hopes of luring people far enough out of their doublewides to allow him a chance at slipping inside to raid their ice boxes.
-Maybe find some leftover Spam or tuna casserole.

 “I could really go for a fat slab of day old Spam on a wheat cracker,” Melvin thought deliriously to himself.
 But everyone came to their door with a shotgun hitched across their shoulder on account of the rampant infestation of colored folk who arrived from a scary state called Arkansas.